![]() North American AstroPhysical Observatory (NAAPO)

 Letters; SETI Courses

-An increasing number of college-level courses are being given on SETI.
+SETI Courses An increasing number of college-level courses are being given on SETI.
 We would like to list those institutions offering such courses in COSMIC SEARCH.
 If you give a SETI course please write to Prof. John Kraus, Editor of COSMIC SEARCH, O.S.U.
 Radio Observatory, 2015 Neil Ave., Columbus, Ohio 43210.
 Years given, attendance, a syllabus (if available) and other information will be appreciated.
+Some Humor Overheard one night at a California airport:

 |